Consensus

 AiC: Language-design team meta working group

 On internals, I just announced the formation of the language-design team meta working group.
 The role of the meta working group is to figure out how other language-design team working groups should work.
 The plan is to begin by enumerating some of our goals – the problems we aim to solve, the good things we aim to keep – and then move on to draw up more details plans.
 I expect this discussion will intersect the RFC process quite heavily (at least when it comes to language design changes).
+Should be interesting!
+It’s all happening in the open, and a major goal of mine is for this to be easy to follow along with from the outside – so if talking about talking is your thing, you should check it out.

 read more →